Thomas Mavros

 Thomas Mavros (Θωμάς Μαύρος, born 31 May 1954) is a Greek former professional footballer who played as a striker.

-He was "the flag" of AEK Athens, that led the club to huge success, during the 70's and 80's.
-Mavros is regarded as one of the best players to play club football in Greece having scored a record number of 260 goals in the Greek championship and played for the World XI in 1984.
+Initially, a legend for Panionios, he was a relevation of the Greek championship at the age of 16.
+He became one of the star players of AEK Athens and led them to huge success during the 70's and 80's.
+Mavros is widely regarded as one of the best footballers in Greece having scored a record number of 260 goals in the Greek championship and played for the World XI in 1984.
+His nickname was "the God" (Θεός), or "Theomas" ("Θεωμάς").

 In 2012 he also served as the president of AEK Athens.
-His nickname was "The God" (Θεός), or "Theomas" ("Θεωμάς").

 Early life

-Mavros was born on 31 May 1954 in Kallithea, where he lived for the first 4 years of his life, until his family moved to Paleo Faliro.
-His father, Michalis, despite not being a footballer, he was a huge fan of football.
-Ever since he was just 5 years old, his father used to take Mavros and his brother in the yard of their house every morning, from 7 to 9 and taught them how to play the ball, as he tried to teach them everything about football, helping them to consolidate as he went them every Sunday to the Nea Smyrni Stadium to watch Panionios.
+Mavros was born on 31 May 1954 in Kallithea, where he lived for the first 4 years of his life, until his family moved to Palaio Faliro.
+His father, Michalis, despite not being a footballer himself, was a huge fan of football.
+Ever since he was just 5 years old, his father used to take him and his brother in the yard of their house every morning, from 7 to 9 and taught them how to play the ball, as he tried to teach them everything about football, helping them to consolidate as he went them every Sunday to the Nea Smyrni Stadium to watch Panionios.
 His the elder brother of Sotiris, soon joined the children section of Panionios.
 For the 7-year-old Mavros, it all started on a winter Sunday in 1961, after his father refused to go to the stadium due to bad weather.
 Mavros decided to go alone to Nea Smyrni for a match of Panionios against Pierikos.
 He waited outside the locker rooms of the stadium and caught the attention of the then leader of the club, Takis Papoulidis, who urged Mavros to go out with rest of the team for the warm-up.
-At the instigation of Papoulidis, the two of them played "headers", reaching 65 without dropping the ball, marking the beginning of his football career.
+At the instigation of Papoulidis, the two of them played "headers", reaching 65 without dropping the ball.
 Papoulidis, distinguishing the talent and abilities of the little Mavros, urged him to come to every match in the uniform of Panionios and to enter the pitch with the team as their mascot.
-In the first match in which Mavros went as a mascot, Panionios defeated Olympiacos by 1–0 and the little one earned 100 drachmas for the luck he brought to the team.
+In the first match in which Mavros went as a mascot, Panionios defeated Olympiacos by 1–0 and he earned 100 drachmas for the luck he brought to the team.